 Cynthia Freeland, professor and chair of the Department of Philosophy, and Kevin Rigdon, professor in the School of Theatre and Dance have been named Moores Professors.

 “The scholarship and creative activities that have propelled Dr. Freeland and Professor Rigdon to the forefront of their professions reflect the standards of excellence that the Moores Professorship recognizes,” said John W. Roberts, dean of the College of Liberal Arts and Social Sciences.
 “We are extremely proud of their accomplishments and congratulate them on having received this impressive recognition.

-The John and Rebecca Moores Professors Program honors full-time tenured faculty who have achieved the rank of full professor at the University of Houston and who have made outstanding contributions in the areas of research, scholarship, and/or creative activities, teaching, and service.
+The Moores Professorship Program honors full-time tenured faculty who have achieved the rank of full professor at the University of Houston and who have made outstanding contributions in the areas of research, scholarship, and/or creative activities, teaching, and service.

 Professor in the

 The program encourages and supports continued excellence by providing funds for individual career development.
 Each Moores Professor receives an annual stipend of $10,000.
 The Moores Professorship is a five-year award subject to annual review and renewal at the end of five years.

 Dr. Freeland is a leading philosopher of art who has established herself as an international scholar in her field.
 During her career, she has published six books with some of the most prestigious presses available to scholars in the humanities and received critical praise for their contribution to knowledge.
 She has also contributed numerous articles and reviews to the top journals in her field and chapters to very important essay collections.